exilesprx/zig-installer/README.md

 **Note:** This program must be run as root.
 Use `sudo` when executing the binary.

-> **Platform Support:** Linux is fully supported.
-Windows and macOS builds are currently a work in progress.
+> **Platform Support:** Linux is fully supported. macOS builds are currently a work in progress.

 ## Prerequisites